dask/dask/docs/source/configuration.rst

 Conversion Utility
 ^^^^^^^^^^^^^^^^^^

-Many examples in the documentation use YAML config in their examples.
+It is possible to configure Dask inline with dot notation, with YAML or via environment variables.
 You can enter your own configuration items below to convert back and forth.

 .. warning::